molab-itp/content-2024-01/README.md

 - Participation and Attendance **30%**
 - Final Project **40%**

+This is an in person class, attendance is required.

 ## Communication

-You are responsible for checking your email (or other stated class form of communication) for important updates about class.
+You are responsible for checking your email for important updates about class.
+If you cannot make a class due to illness or some other emergency you must notify me as soon as possible before class.

 ## Statement of Academic Integrity